Sp4zzy/Jbot-for-Discord/README.md

 # Jbot-for-Discord
 Jbot with limit functionality

+!help -- gives list of all possible commands

 !purge -- removes all non-pinned messages in a channel

 !clear X -- removes X amount of messages from a channel (prior to command)